Internship Admissions, Support, and Initial Placement Data

 APPIC does NOT require its member programs to complete evaluation forms/materials requested by the academic program in addition to those created by the internship program itself.

 As an APA-accredited internship, we have demonstrated that our learning objectives and the manner in which we assess them are acceptable by the American Psychological Association’s Commission on Accreditation.
-Additional detail about the ten primary goals of our internship, and the manner in which our evaluations are done are available upon emailed request to the Director of Training.
-Requests to complete additional/supplemental evaluations from students’ home department are redundant and not an appropriate use of our training staff time.
+Additional details about the eleven primary goals of our internship, and the manner in which our evaluations are done, are available HERE.
+Requests to complete additional/supplemental evaluations from students’ home departments are redundant and not an appropriate use of our training staff time.
 Therefore, we will respectfully decline to respond to such requests.